ivelin/zk0/docs/DEVELOPMENT.md

   4. Run tests (`pytest`).
   5. Submit PR.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.
-Adhere to constraints; suggest memory bank updates for significant changes.
+Adhere to constraints; suggest improvements for significant changes.

-For questions, reference [memory-bank/brief.md](.kilocode/rules/memory-bank/brief.md) or open an issue.
+For questions, see [README.md](README.md) or open an issue.